Medicare Advantage Plans

 - You can enroll in a Medicare Advantage plan when you first become eligible for Medicare around your 65th birthday.
 Initial enrollment is a seven-month window that begins three months before your birthday and extends three months after your birth month.

 - Each year, from Oct.
 15 to Dec.
-7, anyone enrolled in Medicare can join, switch or drop a Medicare Advantage plan.
+7, anyone enrolled in any Original Medicare plan can join, switch or drop coverage.
+If you have a Medicare Advantage plan, you can make changes or buy a new policy.
 New coverage will begin Jan.
 1.

 - General Enrollment

-- If you didn’t sign up for Medicare when you first became eligible, you can do so from Jan.
+- If you miss the initial enrollment period for Medicare, you can sign up for Original Medicare from Jan.
 1 to March 31 each year.
-After signing up for Medicare Parts A and B during this time, you may then enroll in a Medicare Advantage plan from April through June.
+Your new coverage will take effect July 1.
+After signing up for Medicare Parts A and B during this time, you may then enroll in a Medicare Advantage plan from April 1 through June 30.
+Your Medicare Advantage plan coverage will then start on July 1.

 What Is Covered Under Medicare Advantage Plans?